So many do not know the difference between “good” and “well.”

 The well-meaning English teachers point out that “feel” is a verb; therefore, you should use “well.”

-Just like I sing well means you are good at singing and have the ability to sing.)
+But then that would mean one was describing their ability to feel.
+(Just like “I sing well” means you are good at singing and have the ability to sing.)
 I never knew feeling was a skill.
 But, hey, go ahead and brag about your feeling skills.

 However, the cheerleaders are not saying they possess a great ability to feel and touch things.